eclipse-openj9/openj9-docs/docs/gc.md

 - Use the [`-Xlp:objectheap:pagesize`](xlpobjectheap.md#pagesize) option to configure the object heap in small pages; for example, `-Xlp:objectheap:pagesize=4k`.
 - Use the [`-verbose:sizes`](cmdline_general.md) option to see the page sizes available in the system.

+-->

 ### Other policies

 OpenJ9 has the following alternative GC policies:

+- [`-Xgcpolicy:balanced`](xgcpolicy.md#balanced) divides the Java heap into regions, which are individually managed to reduce the maximum pause time on large heaps and increase the efficiency of garbage collection.
+The aim of the policy is to avoid global collections by matching object allocation and survival rates.
+If you have problems with application pause times that are caused by global garbage collections, particularly compactions, this policy might improve application performance, particularly on large systems that have Non-Uniform Memory Architecture (NUMA) characteristics (x86 and POWER platforms).
 - [`-Xgcpolicy:metronome`](xgcpolicy.md#metronome-aix-linux-x86-only) is designed for applications that require precise response times.
 Garbage collection occurs in small interruptible steps to avoid stop-the-world pauses.
 This policy is available only on x86 Linux and AIX platforms.
 - [`-Xgcpolicy:nogc`](xgcpolicy.md#nogc) handles only memory allocation and heap expansion, but doesn't reclaim any memory.
 The GC impact on runtime performance is therefore minimized, but if the available Java heap becomes exhausted, an `OutOfMemoryError` exception is triggered and the VM stops.
 - [`-Xgcpolicy:optavgpause`](xgcpolicy.md#optavgpause) uses concurrent mark and sweep phases, which means that pause times are reduced when compared to optthruput, but at the expense of some performance throughput.